peaBerberian/RxPaired/README.md

 Its key features are:

- - Minimal influence on the device's CPU and memory resources, when compared with Chrome's inspector and tools like weinre.
+ - Minimal influence on the device's CPU and memory resources when compared with Chrome's inspector and tools like weinre.

+   _This debugger can run for multiple hours without a noticeable performance impact, whereas chrome remote debugger lasted only a few minutes on the more constrained devices._

- - Ability to see in real time logs and useful playback indicators: which audio and video qualities are buffered at which point, information on network requests for media segments, evolution of the buffer's health etc.
+ - Ability to see in real time logs and useful playback indicators: which audio and video qualities are buffered at which position, information on network requests, evolution of the buffer's health etc.

- - Possibility to send JavaScript instructions to the device.
+ - Possibility to send any JavaScript instruction to the device.

- - "Time travel": Possibility to see the known playback conditions and its related indicators at the time a log was sent, by clicking on its log on the inspector.
+ - "Time travel": Possibility to see the known playback conditions and its related indicators at the time a log was sent.

- - Possibility to store/export logs and inspect them later.
+ - Possibility to store and export logs to either import them later or open them in your own editor.

+ - It can be started even on production on any device and can be triggered during runtime.

 ## Table Of Contents